pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       operations.
 Default: EnvVar
                                       PYWBEMCLI_USE_PULL, or "either".
-      --pull-max-cnt INT              Maximum number of instances to be returned by the WBEM server in each response, if pull operations are used.
+      --pull-max-cnt INT              Maximum number of instances to be returned by the WBEM server in each open or pull response, if pull operations are used.
 This is a tuning parameter that does not affect the external behavior of the commands.
-Default: EnvVar
+                                      Default: EnvVar PYWBEMCLI_PULL_MAX_CNT, or
-                                      PYWBEMCLI_PULL_MAX_CNT, or 1000
+                                      1000
       -T, --timestats                 Show time statistics of WBEM server operations.
       -d, --default-namespace NAMESPACE